Minimax M3 + Open Design: 100% Free Claude Design Alternative For UI Designs

 01

 Start with this video's job: AI Stack Engineer shows how to run Open Design, an Apache 2.0, local-first, model-agnostic alternative to Claude's design tool, driven for free by MiniMax M3 through NVIDIA's free build.nvidia.com API endpoint.
 He wires M3 into Open Code as the coding agent, then builds a documentation site and a product page to test how the model holds a design system consistent across a long page.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Open design is an open source design workspace that turns a coding model into a design engine.
 Instead of giving you a chat box and hoping for the best, it hands you a full design workflow that outputs...”

 02